 To help you out with finding the best beginner-friendly and easy Macrame patterns on Youtube, I’ve watched almost every Macrame video on the platform and listed all my favorite tutorials in this overview.

-Whether you want to make a wall hanging, plant hanger, purse, or a keychain, I’m sure there is a fun project out there for you to get started with!
+Whether you want to make a Macrame wall hanging, plant hanger, or purse/bag, I’m sure there is a fun project out there for you to get started with!
 They all come with the instructions in the description, so you can cut your cords and start knotting right away!

 Here are some of my favorite easy Macrame tutorials videos, including step-by-step instructions for beginners to show you how easy it can really be to make beautiful things with just the basic knots.
 Welcome to the club of Macrame Addicts!